 The Patagonia Down Sweater above is a great pick for everyday and light performance use, but you’ll want a more purpose-built piece for serious days out.
 Arc’teryx’s Cerium Hoody is the definition of a performance down jacket, combining high-fill-power down, a thin shell fabric, a svelte fit that maximizes mobility with minimal bulk, and a simple yet functional feature set.
 With a total weight of 10.2 ounces, it can stuff away into a corner of your backpack or the included stuff sack, but when deployed, the 850-fill down packs an impressive punch.
 Importantly, Arc’teryx also added synthetic Coreloft insulation in areas most prone to getting wet, including the shoulders, underarms, cuffs, and collar.
 All told, for backcountry skiers, backpackers, climbers, and other weight-conscious adventurers, the Cerium Hoody is one of the best-equipped options on the market.

 While we love the Cerium Hoody for days that venture far from the car, it doesn’t cross over particularly well for daily wear.
-Most notably, the 15-denier face fabric is prone to punctures and abrasion, and the trim fit doesn’t layer well over bulky sweaters or fleeces.
-The latest model does feature added room in the chest, although we haven’t had a chance to test it ourselves yet.
-The main zipper and zipper pulls were also updated to increase durability and provide a more tailored profile.
-Still, at $400, you might be paying for a whole lot of premium tech that you don't really need.
-But serious backcountry-goers will benefit from the top-notch warmth-to-weight ratio and added wet-weather assurance, and the Cerium’s streamlined build layers sleekly underneath a rain jacket or hardshell.
+First, the 15-denier face fabric is decidedly thin and will need to be treated with care to avoid snags and tears, although our jacket has held up flawlessly thus far in testing.
+Additionally, the trim fit may be a bit restrictive depending on your layering preferences, but we found it to be spot-on in our usual size, with a low-profile but accommodating shape that worked well (and looked great) with a variety of layering combinations.
+Finally, at $400, you might be paying for a whole lot of premium tech that you don’t really need.
+But serious backcountry-goers will benefit from the top-notch warmth-to-weight ratio and added wet-weather assurance.
 Arc’teryx also offers the Cerium Hybrid Hoody ($300; 9.0 oz.), which is the lightest option in the collection and features a mix of 850-fill down and strategically placed panels of softshell fabric to boost stretch and airflow...
 Read in-depth Cerium Hoody review

 See the Arc'teryx Cerium Hoody